dabaspark/crawl_agent/README.md

 - Success/failure status
 - Output filename

-## Statistics

-The status.md file includes:
-- Overall success rate
-- Total pages processed
-- Word counts
-- Failure analysis
-- Detailed crawl log

 ## Known limitations:

-- website should not use dynamic javascript or modern framework to be able to generate sitemap.xml
+- website should not use dynamic javascript or modern framework (ex.
+React) to be able to generate sitemap.xml
 - JavaScript-rendered content might need extra wait time to crawl
 - Large sites might need adjustment of concurrent request limits

-## How it Works

-1. Checks if target website has sitemap.xml
-2. If no sitemap found, generates one using sitemap-generator
-3. Uses sitemap to discover all pages
-4. Converts pages to markdown in parallel
-5. Generates status report and combined output